tomoslau/tomoslau.github.io/about.md

 ### Accomplishments in 2018 so far
 1. Flew a drone in the office
-2. Sole-swapped Nike Gakou and Vans
+2. Sole-swapped Nike Gakou upper + Vans waffle sole
 3. Witnessed the super blue blood moon

 </div>